 Our findings suggest that compliance as a cultural value and norm might be an important factor in the way children express self-concept throughout development.
-In relation to the mark test used in the present studies, we think that compliance norms shape the way children manifest self-recognition, specifically by not touching the mark.
-This is in sharp contrast with the independence and self-initiative that tends to be encouraged and nurtured in the industrial West, especially in the middle and upper classes of the majority cultures.
+In relation to the mark test used in the present studies, we think that compliance norms shape the way children manifest selfrecognition, specifically by not touching the mark.
+This is in sharp contrast with the independence and self-initiative that tends to be encouraged and nurtured in the industrial West, especially in the middle- and upper-classes of the majority cultures.

-Such findings have non-trivial implications for how we pursue building a comprehensive understanding of human psychology that takes seriously the breadth and depth of cultural variations.
-The MSR test emerged in the West, and was constructed by Western scientists to be applied to Western children.
-Yet, the task was viewed as sufficiently straightforward that it has been applied both to argue for self-concept in apes and against self-concept in monkeys.
-With the caveat that we used a simplified and shorter version of the MSR mark test, our findings suggest that negative results (whether in monkeys or humans) must be examined more closely as well as remind us that transporting culture-specific tests among diverse human populations has the potential to lead to flawed interpretations of cognitive differences and developmental processes.
+Such findings have nontrivial implications for how we pursue building a comprehensive understanding of human psychology that takes seriously the breadth and depth of cultural variations.
+The MSR test emerged in the West and was constructed by Western scientists to be applied to Western children.
+Yet the task was viewed as sufficiently straightforward that it has been applied to argue both for self-concept in apes and against self-concept in monkeys.
+With the caveat that we used a simplified and shorter version of the MSR mark test, our findings suggest that negative results (whether in monkeys or humans) must be examined more closely and the results remind us that transporting culture-specific tests among diverse human populations has the potential to lead to flawed interpretations of cognitive differences and developmental processes.